Performance Tuning¶

 ~5us per message |

-| Window collect | Drain up to window_size messages from queue (non-blocking after first) |
+| Window gather | Drain up to window_size messages from the partition queue (non-blocking after first) |

 ~10us per window |